QuantumJZ/Wordle/README.md

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+* Download or import the repository onto your local machine.
+* Installation of the Syncfusion Core/Popup nuget packages to run may be required (although it shouldn't be).

 ### Executing program

-* Download or import the repository onto your local machine.
 * Open the solution .sln file using the latest version of Visual Studio (Visual Studio 2022 was used for testing).
 * Run the application by clicking "Windows Machine" at the top of the window.